Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Sunday Angelus

-Unlike the Wednesday papal audiences, it is not necessary to get a ticket to participate in the Angelus ceremony.
+Unlike the Wednesday papal audiences, it is not necessary to get a ticket to attend the Angelus ceremony.
 It is a simple event and it is enough to go to St. Peter's Square before 12 PM to get a good seat.

-In this Sunday ceremony, which lasts about 20 minutes, the Pope looks out the window of his room in the Apostolic Palace (to the right of the facade of St. Peter's Basilica) to greet the faithful gathered in the square.
-He then offers a brief homily to those present, prays the Angelus with them and ends with a general blessing.
+In this Sunday ceremony, which lasts about 20 minutes, the Pope looks out the window of his room in the Apostolic Palace (to the right of the façade of St. Peter's Basilica) to greet the faithful gathered in the square.
+He then gives a brief homily to those present, prays the Angelus with them and ends with a general blessing.

 On this occasion you will see the Pope from afar, at the window of the papal apartments, but attending the Angelus in Rome and praying with the Holy Father is also a unique and unforgettable experience for any Christian.